johnnynu/Coffeehaus/instructions.md

 ## Priority 1: Core Authentication & Basic Data
 ### User Features
-1. User Authentication (sign up with google, sign in with google, sign out) via Firebase Auth
+1. User Authentication (sign up with google, sign in with google, sign out) via Supabase Auth
     - When signing up/in with google, the user will be met with a google sign in popup to authorize the user
     - If the user is a first time user, they will be asked to enter a unique username, enter a display name, and enter an optional bio for themselves (we will use the profile photo from google as the avatar)
     - If the user is successful, the user should be able to login and see their feed